call us today

 If you were arrested for any kind of alleged criminal offense involving a controlled substance in north central Florida, it will be in your best interest to exercise your right to remain silent until you have legal counsel.
 Galigani Law Firm represents individuals in Baker County, Bradford County, Union County, Columbia County, and many other surrounding areas of Gainesville.

-Gainesville criminal defense attorney Dean Galigani is Board Certified in Criminal Trial Law by the Florida Bar.
+Gainesville criminal defense attorney Dean Galigani has over twenty years of practice.
 He will review your case and discuss all of your legal options as soon as you call (352) 375-0812 or complete an online contact form to schedule a free, confidential consultation.

 Honest, Skilled, Responsible